zmitry/jest-runner-electron/README.md

 # how to setup

-see example folders for working example.
+see example folder for working solution.

 1. install jest and jest-runner-electron
 2. add set the following properties in config